borntofrappe/game-development/03 Breakout/README.md

 The assignment given at the end of the lecture concerns mainly powerups, as available in the `breakout,png` asset.
 That being said, there are three specific expansions foreseen by the lecturer:

-- have the paddle shrink or increase in size.
+- [x] have the paddle shrink or increase in size.

-- have a powerup include two additional balls, colliding with the wall, bricks, paddle.
+- [x] have a powerup include two additional balls, colliding with the wall, bricks, paddle.
 In this instance only when every ball is lost a heath point is removed.

 - use the locked brick in conjunction with the key item.
 The idea is to have the key being a powerup which unlocks the brick.
 Only by picking up the key it should be possible to destroy said a brick.

-### Powerups
+### Assignment #1 - Powerups

 Starting from the first point, I decided to consider the entire last row of the texture found in `breakout.png`, and include the following alterations: